Project

 development / testing

 There are some tests in /spec.
-If you clone this repo you can run them with rake.
-There is also a Makefile to install the gem, so you can run make and that will build the gem locally.
-To develop the zsh completion script, clone this repo, and run this command in /completion:
+If you clone this repo you can run them with just spec.
+There is also a justfile to build and install the gem locally, so you can run just build to build the gem.
+To develop the zsh completion script, clone this repo, and run:

 todos